kensanata/gridmapper/README.md

 Let’s assume you downloaded a copy of Gridmapper and started creating your dungeon.
 Then you discovered that there’s a new release out there.
 How can you upgrade your local file?
-The **Link URL** is key!
+The **query string** is key!

-You can get this **Link URL** by loading your local copy, clicking on *Prepare Link* and then clicking on the resulting *Link*.
+You can get this **query string** by loading your local copy, clicking on *Prepare Link* and then clicking on the resulting *Link*.
 Here’s a simple example: ```file:///Users/alex/Documents/awesome.svg?%0A%20s%0A%0A%20ff%0A%20ff```